-The ongoing pandemic has drastically impacted the way that the Boys & Girls Club of Lawrence delivers youth programs and services, requiring us to pivot quickly to respond to the constantly changing needs of our members and their families.
+The effects of the COVID-19 pandemic continue to drastically impact the way that the Boys & Girls Club of Lawrence delivers youth programs and services, requiring us to pivot quickly to respond to the constantly changing needs of our members and their families.
 Unrestricted gifts afford us the opportunity to be nimble and adapt quickly to address our members' needs.
 Serving 3,000 youth annually across our 13 elementary programs and our teen program for 6th-12th graders requires a tremendous amount of financial resources.
 Your investment helps our members reach their full potential and discover their great futures by achieving priority outcomes in the areas of academic success, healthy lifestyles and good character and citizenship.
 Investing in their great futures is an investment in our community's great future!
 Thank you for being a champion for Lawrence youth!
 Please take a few minutes to watch a short video to learn more about our 5-year strategic plan.
 It features some of our very own Club kids!